 Classes of Korean trains depend on the speed and the amenities offered on board.
 In Korea, there are KTX express trains (including KTX-Sancheon), and the non-express Saemaeul, ITX-Saemaeul, ITX-Cheongchun, Mugunghwa, Nuriro, and tourism trains.

 1. KTX (Korea Train eXpress)

-KTX is a high-speed train in Korea that takes less than 3 hours for you to travel from Seoul to Busan.
-Although the train fare is relatively expensive, it is fast, safe and comfortable.
+KTX is a high-speed train in Korea that takes less than 3 hours to travel from Seoul to Busan.
+Although the train fare is relatively expensive, it is fast, safe, and comfortable.